robertbenson/python_unittest_pytest/README.md

 It's a Car class that takes drive, wheels and color as attributes.

-The factory can make cars with 2 to 10 wheels, but not 7 wheels.
+The Car factory can make cars with 2 to 10 wheels, but not 7 wheels.

 The owner had a bad experience in a 7 wheeler and has banned them.

 The wheel attribute must be an integer or float.
+The color must be a string.

 # Working code
 main.py - a small program to create car objects